 Spotlight Area—Hydrogen in the circular economy

 Hydrogen in the Circular Economy—New Opportunities and Possibilities for Municipal Hydrogen.
-The future belongs to sustainable technologies, hydrogen is on the rise.
+The future belongs to sustainable technologies, and hydrogen plays a major role in this.
 New processes enable emission-free production from existing raw materials such as wastewater, waste or biomass.
 In addition, exciting examples of innovative applications are waiting to be discovered.

 Hydrogen in the circular economy